merrickp/JumpMarks/README.md

 Whatever the need is to navigate your code efficiently, JumpMarks allows you to set numbered bookmarks (0-9) to jump around these points in your code.
 Simply type `Shift + Option + [0-9]` to set a mark at the currently selected line in your open file editor, and then type `Option + [0-9]` to jump back to that mark later.

+In order to use this plugin in Xcode 8 and above, you must [unsign the Xcode](https://github.com/inket/update_xcode_plugins).

 # Installation
 Install by either: